intestines

 Ever wonder how all that food you eat turns into the energy you use every day?
 You might not think about your intestines very often, but they’re probably at work right now, helping your body absorb needed nutrients.

-Your intestines are the main organs that absorb essential nutrients from the foods you eat.
+Intestines are the main organs that absorb essential nutrients from the foods you eat.
+They form the lower opening of the digestive tract, collecting nutrients not absorbed by the liver, gallbladder, pancreas, or stomach.
 Broken up into the small intestine and the large intestine, both have very important roles in how your body works.
-Below, you’ll find information about these organs that will help you understand their important roles.

 Never Miss a Beat!